UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Intro-to-Machine-Learning/README.md

 1. Train and visualize a linear regression model using a training set.
 2. Build and visualize a clustering model using the "elbow method".

-Both of these exercises will make use of python in a Jupyter Notebook through Open OnDemand.
+Both of these exercises will make use of Python in a Jupyter Notebook through Open OnDemand.

 ## Accessing the Data
-To access the files you need, start a terminal to log into the system and copy the necessary files into your account.
+To begin, start a terminal to log into the system and copy the necessary files into your account.
 If you're unsure of how to use or access a terminal, see [our online documentation](https://public.confluence.arizona.edu/display/UAHPC/System+Access#SystemAccess-CommandLine/TerminalAccess) for information (or, if you're in a live workshop, flag one of us down and we can help).
 To get the files you need, use the following commands:
 ```
 ssh your_netid@hpc.arizona.edu
 shell